Netflix Not Working on Roku: How to Fix [2023]

 This is important because some Roku devices don't have an inbuilt battery to safely shutdown.

-A safe shutdown and restart make sure your files and cache are properly backed up without error for faster boot times.
+A safe shutdown and restart ensure your files and cache are properly backed up without errors for faster boot times.

 But this doesn't mean hard restarts are dangerous.
 In fact, it is very helpful if your system is sluggish or frozen.